-About Our Program The Food and Nutrition Services Department of Township High School District 214 is an independently operated, non-profit $4 million dollar a year program.
-Over 120 part time Nutrition Services professionals take pride in preparing breakfast and lunch for over 12,000 students and staff daily.
-We believe that adequate nutrition contributes positively to students' learning ability, behavior and general well-being.
+The Food and Nutrition Services Department of Township High School District 214 is an independently operated, non-profit $4 million-dollar-a-year program.
+More than 85 part-time Nutrition Services professionals take pride in preparing breakfast and lunch for more than 12,000 students and staff members daily.
+We believe that adequate nutrition contributes positively to students' learning ability, behavior, and general well-being.
 Therefore, we are very committed to providing this service to the students in the district.
-We prepare food on site in all of our buildings.
+We prepare food on-site in all of our buildings.

 To provide safe, nutritious, and appetizing meals and snacks at a fair price to promote and encourage the development of sound nutrition habits that will foster academic success.

 - Provide quality meals in a positive atmosphere that encourages students to participate.

 - Offer the variety of menu items and snacks that our students have come to expect.